jawadAzx/kahaani/README.md

 ### kahaani
-An audio storytelling application to teach school children Urdu
+An audio storytelling application to teach school children Urdu.

 ### For development
 Steps to get the dev environment running: